mcdaley/account_ledger/README.md

 2.)

+### Testing with Jest and Enzyme
+**First, need to install and verify Enzyme library**

+1. Test the AmountBox component a.)
+Verify label and amount using snapshots

+2. Test Account Balance components a.)
+Test credits, debits, and balance using snapshots (does all 3)

+3. Test Ledger
+    a.)
+Load set of transactions into the component b.)
+Test calculation for credits, debits, and balance c.)
+Test snapshot of view
+    d.)
+Add transaction and verify updates balance, credit/debit, and transactions table e.)
+Delete transaction and verify it updates balance, credit/debit, and transactions table

+4. Test TransactionTable
+    a.)
+Load set of transactions into component

+5. Test the TransactionRow component [HARD - DO LAST] a.)
+Test the display? b.)
+Test editing, verify that component values change [HARD]
+        - Click edit and verify a form is created
+        - Make change, click submit and verify that changes are saved
+        - Would need to mock the update call that returns updated transaction c.)
+Test errors editing d.)
+Click edit, cancel and verify nothing happens

+6. Test AddTransaction component [HARD] a.)
+Test successfully adding component, what is the test?
+        - Need to mock the create() function and verify response b.)
+Test error adding a component

+7. Refactor the AJAX calls into a separate component and define API tests

 ### Using Maps
 For the Ledger app, the transactions can be returned as a Map of Maps, where the Maps unique key is the transaction.id.
 An advantage of the Map is that it is quicker